inasafe/inasafe-doc/docs/source/developer-docs/platform_linux.rst

 .. note::

-   If you are running with remote debugging enabled, be sure to start the PyDev debug server first before launching the Risk-in-a-box QGIS plugin otherwise QGIS will likely crash when it can't find the debug server.
+   If you are running with remote debugging enabled, be sure to start the PyDev debug server first before launching the |project_name| QGIS plugin otherwise QGIS will likely crash when it can't find the debug server.

 You will need to ensure that the PYTHONPATH containing your pydev package